ETM2097/Advent-of-Code-2025/INCLUDE/README.md

 - **Path Finding**: We implemented a breadth-first search (BFS) method to find the shortest path between two nodes.
 (Not used in Day 11, but useful for future challenges).
 - **Dijkstra's Algorithm**: We implemented Dijkstra's algorithm to find the shortest path in weighted graphs, although it was not used in Day 11.
 - **Topological Sort**: We implemented a topological sort method, which can be useful for directed acyclic graphs (DAGs).
 Although we did not end up using it for Day 11, we included it for completeness and potential future use cases.
+- **Error Handling**: We added error handling to ensure that operations are performed on existing nodes and edges, throwing exceptions when necessary.
+- **Performance Optimization**: We used `getRef()` method from `HashMap` to access adjacency lists by const reference, reducing unnecessary copying and improving performance.
+This was introduced in the last revision (17/12/2025).

 As you could see, we put a lot of effort into making the `Graph` class versatile and capable of handling various graph-related tasks.
 This design allows us to reuse the class in future challenges or problems in class without needing to reimplement basic graph functionalities.
 This was made to show our understanding of graph theory and data structures, as well as to prepare us for more complex probblems that we may face in the future.